hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

 "remote work".
 Obviously, in the current health environment, a lot of organizations are considering doing remote work for the first time.
 For those of us fortunate enough to be knowledge workers, working from home is pretty accessible.
-At Learn Leap Fly, we’ve been doing remote work since the company started in 2015.
+At [Learn Leap Fly], we’ve been doing remote work since the company started in 2015.
 We built our model by borrowing heavily from companies with far more experienced than us (e.g. [Automattic][automattic-culture], [Mozilla][mozilla-best-practices], [Basecamp][basecamp-how]), and then iterating on